A stroke can cause a cluster of cognitive problems known as vascular dementia, which can be devastating for both patients and caregivers.

 - Rapid mood swings

-In addition, increasing blood flow to the brain can sometimes help improve cognitive function.
-A few ways to increase cerebral blood flow include:
+In addition to cognitive rehabilitation, increasing blood flow to the brain can sometimes help improve cognitive function.
+Here are a few ways to increase cerebral blood flow:

 - Try aerobic exercise.
 Aerobic exercise is one of the best ways to boost blood flow, which will bring more oxygen and nutrients to your brain cells and increase cognitive function.
 Examples of aerobic exercise include activities such as brisk walks, swimming, and bicycling.